kalekundert/parametrize_from_file/docs/optional_params.rst

 function itself uses radians.
 This is both a good thing and a bad thing.
 It's good that our tests will be robust against changes to the default unit.
 But it's bad that we're not actually testing the default unit.
-If we would like to test this default, we can either write another test specifically for that or use the dict/list approach described in the next section.
+If we would like to test this default, we can either (i) write another test specifically for that or (ii) use the dict/list approach described in the next section.

 Dict/list approach
 ==================